 Those are just some of the more popular models available.
 You will find that many percolators come in at a similar price and most have comparable features.

-The main features you should consider is whether it’s stove-top or electrical, and how many cup of coffee is it designed for.
+The main features you should consider is whether it’s stove-top or electrical, and how many glass of coffee is it designed for.
 Together with the price, this will help you narrow down your selection and in finding the best coffee percolator for you.

 If I had to pick, I’ll go for the Faberware 8-Cup Stovetop Percolator.
 Other than its size, this coffee maker is the most versatile option.
 It’s easy to use and clean (dishwasher friendly), and will also make an interesting conversation starter to a non-coffee lover.